Projekt-BE/Scraper/README.md

 ## What is it?
 Pack of scripts allowing fast and automated population of PrestaShop database with categories, products and images.
-Data is scrapped from www.udemy.com.
+Data is scraped from www.udemy.com.
 Script is developed for university project.

 Scripts:
-* Data scrapper - `get_courses_info_from_udemy.py`
+* Data scraper - `get_courses_info_from_udemy.py`
 * Database population - `import_data_to_prestashop.py`

 ## How to execute it?